sjtuyinjie/M3DGR/README.md

 ### 2.2 TODO
 - [x] Release camera-ready version of IROS2025 paper.[[paper](https://arxiv.org/abs/2507.08364)]
 - [x] Release 40 SLAM codes adapted for M3DGR dataset.[[codes](https://github.com/sjtuyinjie/M3DGR?tab=readme-ov-file#6-supported-slam-algorithm-list)]
-- [x] Release Ground-Fusion++ code, with examples on M3DGR on M2DGR-plus.
+- [x] Release Ground-Fusion++ code, with examples on M3DGR on M2DGR-plus. [[code](https://github.com/sjtuyinjie/Ground-Fusion2)]
-- [x] Release all 10 evaluated representative sequences in the paper included with GT and calibration files to make sure all results can be reproduced.
+- [x] Release most sequences in the paper included with GT and calibration files to make sure all results can be reproduced.[[data](https://github.com/sjtuyinjie/M3DGR?tab=readme-ov-file#5-dataset-sequences)]
-- [ ] Release another half of M3DGR sequences upon our journal paper acception.
+- [ ] Release long-term sequences upon our journal paper acception.
 - [ ] Release a much more competitive and robust SLAM system upon our journal paper acception.
 Please look forward to our ongoing research!

 > 🔍 For those interested in accessing the unreleased M3DGR sequences in advance, we recommend first thoroughly evaluating your methods on the already released sequences.
 After that, feel free to contact us at **zhangjunjie587@gmail.com** to request early access for research purposes.